 New Balance 610 v4 Review Facts

 “Be ready when adventure calls” is the slogan for the New Balance 610 V4, and this trail shoe is certainly up to the task.
 Technically this is a trail runner, but New Balance markets it as an all-terrain running shoe.
 Which is rather apt: lightweight and with a rugged outsole, the 610 V4 is suitable for a wide variety of terrains, whether on the trail or just for a jog around the block.
 The overall construction of the 610 V4 makes for a versatile running companion.
 Runners who enjoy tackling a number of challenging terrains on their runs, from hybrid trails to asphalt to tracks, will appreciate this shoe for its ability to navigate a variety of surfaces.
-Offering a great amount of cushioning and protection, the New Balance 610 V4 is like the all-purpose SUV of running shoes.
+These running shoes offer a great amount of cushioning and protection making them the all-purpose SUV of running shoes.
 Made of breathable synthetic materials, from its traction-heavy outsole to its mesh upper, the 610 V4 is as durable as it is versatile.
 With an excellent price point sure to please the thrifty runner, this trail shoe will last for many miles and over a variety of terrains. Тhere are a number of highlights in this all-terrain running shoe that make it a great value to the active runner that likes a little adventure in their training.

 The outsole of the 610 V4 is made of AT (all-terrain) technology, which has been designed for easy transitions between various terrains while also enhancing stability.
 It features multi-directional lugs that offer plenty of bite on the trail but won’t get in the way when you’re running on any flat surface

 .
 This aggressive outsole is divided by a large vertical groove that runs through the center, while the lugs have an arrowhead-like arrangement, with the front and rear lugs facing in opposite directions to ensure enhanced traction on difficult terrains.
 The outsole is constructed from a sturdy rubber material that helps with traction and prolongs the overall lifespan of the shoe.